drutkoowski/drutkoowski/README.md

 Currently working at Smart Cylinders in Norway, Oslo.
 - :call_me_hand: I am Damian Rutkowski
-- 📅 23 years old
+- 📅 24 years old
-- :seedling:  I’m working as a Full Stack Developer building web applications mainly using Django (REST or GraphQL) and JavaScript (React or Vue).
+- :seedling:  I’m working as a Full Stack Developer building web applications mainly using Django (REST or GraphQL) and JavaScript (React, Vue, NodeJS).

 - :zap: I like spending my free time active or messing up with the code